 A collective project and curriculum on the quest for eternity, led by artist Marguerite Humeau

-From January to April 2018, international artist Marguerite Humeau led a project to ‘re-humanise humanity’ in collaboration with the current OSE associates as well as members of the public.
+From January to April 2018, artist Marguerite Humeau led a project to ‘re-humanise humanity’ in collaboration with the 2018 OSE associates as well as members of the public.
 The project culminated in an event titled ‘Strong Currents‘, which took place on Saturday 21 April 2018, in Botany Bay.

 The project took as its starting point China’s first Emperor Qin (259-210 BC).
 The story goes that the Emperor planned his afterlife through conceiving a mausoleum with exceptional architectural, material, sonic and aromatic qualities.
 He commissioned the finest craftsmen to fill the tomb with rare artefacts, to set up a flowing mechanism using mercury to simulate China’s hundred rivers and to create candles made to burn forever.
 To this day the mausoleum hasn’t been excavated and remains ridden with myths.
 It is defended by the famous Terracotta Army, built by the Emperor to protect him for infinity.

 On the first day of the project, the group was asked the riddle: “What are the forces that govern your lives, that you think might die, yet you would like to keep alive?”